Table of Contents Show

 Keep the apartment in good condition.Keep the apartment in good condition.

 On moving in, it’s a good idea to take photos and document the original state of the apartment.
-Prevents any issues raised if there’s a dispute later about whether something was there before or after you moved.
-When it’s time to move out, patch up any holes left from nails or other small changes made over your time there.
-It’s also a good idea to do a walk-through of the apartment with your landlord before departure so you can be sure you’re both on the same page.
+It prevents any issues raised if there’s a dispute about whether something was there before or after you moved.
+When it’s time to move out, patch up any holes left from nails or other minor changes made over your time there, it’s also a good idea to do a walk-through of the apartment with your landlord before departure so you can be sure you’re both on the same page.